P vs NP – A promise fulfilled

 Editorial comment:

-Not being much of a math wizz myself, I had to look up a number of concepts mentioned above.
+Admittedly, and not being much of a math wizz myself, I had to look up a number of concepts (a lot!) mentioned above.
 I found the following sites to be helpful:

 As well as these YouTube video’s: